Zettabytes, Open Systems and Worrying about Equity

 Private vehicles in India have seen an unprecedented growth in past two decades and there is no sign of slowing down.
 Many initiatives to curb the trend have not been successful.
 This article highlights an important aspect that attribute to the above unsustainable phenomenon, which has been ignored: “The Derelict Mile”.

-Lyon.
+Eric Britton, Lyon.
 12 December 2012.
-A personal tribute for my friends and family.
+A personal tribute for friends and family.

 The news came in the middle of the night in the cold winter of Lyon.
-My professor and life example Albert Hirschman has left us.
+My professor, life example, and inspiration, Albert Hirschman has left us.
 And I am finally very glad, because those last few years of illness were far too harsh for any man or woman to bear.

 Look out.
 This time our friends over at the European Economic and Social Committee (JDE62) in Brussels are doing a terrific thing.
 Tomorrow morning they open their doors for a one day conference and peer brainstorm on Civil Society and European Union Policy and Practice in the Field of Transportation (my title).
 As latest background information you will find here the final copy of their program and a list of their speakers, panelists, etc. Continue reading